-This Ohio bike tour gives you the best of the Buckeye State, from rural roads to quiet countryside paths and fun urban centers.
+This Ohio bike tour gives you the best of the Buckeye State, from rural roads to quiet countryside paths and fun urban centers along the OTET.
 On this six-day trip, you’ll roll through lush Amish farmland, thriving small towns and upbeat city centers on your way from Cincinnati to Cleveland on the Ohio to Erie Trail.

 The small rural towns give you the opportunity to relax and enjoy unique local shopping and dining experiences.
 At the metropolitan perimeters, meadows and woods give way to exciting urban centers, which will give you a taste of Ohio’s culture and arts.